Super Nintendo Entertainment System: Casing

-All models of the Super NES control deck are predominantly gray, of slightly different shades.
+All models of the SNES control deck are predominantly gray, of slightly different shades.
 The North American version, designed by Nintendo of America industrial designer Lance Barr (who previously redesigned the Famicom to become the NES), has a boxy design with purple sliding switches and a dark gray eject lever.
 The loading bay surface is curved, both to invite interaction and to prevent food or drinks from being placed on the console and spilling as with the flat-surfaced NES.

-The original Japanese version, which shares its design with the European version, is more rounded with darker gray accents and buttons.
+The Japanese Super Famicom, which shares its design with the PAL SNES, is more rounded with darker gray accents and buttons.

 All versions incorporate a top-loading slot for game cartridges, although the shape of the slot differs between regions to match the different shapes of the cartridges.
 The MULTI OUT connector (later used on the Nintendo 64 and GameCube) can output composite video, S-Video and RGB signals, as well as RF with an external RF modulator.
 Original versions additionally include a 28-pin expansion port under a small cover on the bottom of the unit and a standard RF output with channel selection switch on the back; the redesigned models output composite video only, requiring an external modulator for RF.

-The Nintendo Super System (NSS) is an arcade system for retail preview of 11 particular Super NES games in the United States, similar to the PlayChoice-10 for NES games.
-It consists of slightly modified Super NES hardware with a menu interface and 25-inch monitor, that allows gameplay for a certain amount of time depending on game credits.
+The Nintendo Super System (NSS) is an arcade system for retail preview of 11 particular SNES games in the United States, similar to the PlayChoice-10 for NES games.
+It consists of slightly modified SNES hardware with a menu interface and 25-inch monitor, that allows gameplay for a certain amount of time depending on game credits.
 Manufacturing of this model was discontinued in 1992.